jonathan-odonnell/milestone-project-4/README.md

 - Code for the JQuery each method is from [jQuery](https://api.jquery.com/jquery.each/).
 - Code for checking if a checkbox is checked is from [Stack Overflow](https://stackoverflow.com/questions/7960208/jquery-if-checkbox-is-checked/).
 - Code for checking or unchecking the switches is from [Stack Overflow](https://stackoverflow.com/questions/426258/setting-checked-for-a-checkbox-with-jquery).
-- Code for the JQuery insertBefore method is from [jQuery](https://api.jquery.com/insertBefore/#insertBefore-target).
 - Code for the datepicker and datetimepicker min date is from [Gijgo](https://gijgo.com/datepicker/configuration/minDate).
 - Code for the datepicker and datetimepicker max date is from [Gijgo](https://gijgo.com/datepicker/configuration/maxDate).
 - Code for the datetimepicker configuration is from [Gijgo](https://gijgo.com/datetimepicker/) and Gijgo](https://gijgo.com/datetimepicker/configuration).
 - Code for the datepicker configuration is from [Gijgo](https://gijgo.com/datepicker/) and Gijgo](https://gijgo.com/datepicker/configuration).
 - Code for adding a new entry to the browser's session history is from [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState).
 - Code for the delegated target JQuery is from [JQuery](https://api.jquery.com/event.delegateTarget/#event-delegateTarget1).
-- Code for the home page hero image carousel and the popular destinations and related holidays sliders is from [Ken Wheeler](https://kenwheeler.github.io/slick/).
 - Code for the toggleClass JQuery method is from [JQuery](https://api.jquery.com/toggleClass/#toggleClass1).
 - Code for the PayPal smart button is from [PayPal](https://developer.paypal.com/docs/checkout/integrate/).
 - Code for the PayPal payment form validation is from [PayPal](https://developer.paypal.com/docs/checkout/integration-features/validation/).